 Or if you just want cool stuff and you are drawn to the look and the permanent feel of a charger installed in your garage, the wall connector is the perfect pick for your Tesla.

-Best Non-Tesla Home Charging Stations for Tesla Model 3 S X & Y
+Best Non-Tesla Home Chargers for Tesla Model 3 S X & Y

 There are other brands that make home chargers for electric vehicles.
 You don’t have to buy the one that comes from Tesla.